MicrosoftDocs/learn/learn-pr/azure/control-network-traffic-flow-with-routes/includes/3-exercise-create-custom-routes.md

         --address-prefix 10.0.2.0/24
     ```

 1. You should now have three subnets.
-Run the following command to show all of the subnets in the **vnet** virtual network:
+Run the following command to show all of the subnets in the **vnet** virtual network.

     ```azurecli
     az network vnet subnet list \